 Brazilian agencies, and by extension the broader culture among Brazilian marketing professionals, are in a peculiar position as a result of strange law passed in 1960s.
-Law No.4.680/65 specifies that the agency that creates an ad must also buy the media, that gross media commission must be between 15-20 per cent and that further trade discounts should be paid to the agency and not revealed to the client.
+Law No.4.680/65 specifies that the pr agency that creates an ad must also buy the media, that gross media commission must be between 15-20 per cent and that further trade discounts should be paid to the agency and not revealed to the client.

-Unsurprisingly, this incentivises larger agencies (Brazilian PR as well as advertising agencies) to sell clients media space, and in house professionals are used to this way of thinking.
+Unsurprisingly, this incentivises larger agencies (Brazilian PR agencies as well as advertising agencies) to sell clients media space, and in house professionals are used to this way of thinking.
 Quite simply, the more inventory you buy, the more you make.
 Some Brazilian PR agencies will actually make the bulk of their revenues this way, while more traditional media tactics inevitably get deprioritised.
-It is hard habit to break, whatever side of the agency client divide you sit on.
+It is hard habit to break, whatever side of the pr agency client divide you sit on.

 However, sharp reductions in domestic PR budgets and different demands from international clients means that now, more than ever, senior management is putting pressure on teams to demonstrate return and effectiveness.

 In that context, regardless of laws or exchange rates, necessity will always be the mother of invention.